gohugoio/hugoThemesSiteBuilder/README.md

 To ease accessibility for international users of your theme, please provide at least an English translation of the README.

-**Note:** If you add screenshots to the README, please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
+> **Note**: If you add screenshots to the README, please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
 Relative paths work great on GitHub, but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/).
 Therefore, browsers will not be able to display screenshots on the theme site under the given (relative) path.

-**Note:** We will not merge themes with READMEs that's set up as marketing campaigns for other products (e.g. paid versions of the free theme).
+> **Note**: We will not merge themes with READMEs that's set up as marketing campaigns for other products (e.g. paid versions of the free theme).

 ## FAQ